David-BOOM/stock-market-util/README.md

 # stock-market-util
-A multiple purpose command line interface application for getting news and stock history.
+A multiple purpose command line interface application for getting news and stock history using yfinance.

 # How to use it